-The second review identified changes from the 2016 draft Local Plan (Regulation 18) for the Regulation 19 Pre-Submission Local Plan.
-This processed allowed for identifying where some policies should be removed and the addition of others.
-Therefore, in some sections of the table found in appendix 1, there is a score of 'N/A'.
-This indicates that the policy did not exist in that version of the Local Plan.
+2016 draft Local Plan (Regulation 18) to the up dated Regulation 19 Pre-Submission Local Plan.
+The 2016 Draft Local Plan and previous consultation responses were used to assist in informing the development of the Health Impact Assessment.
+In addition to changes made to existing policies and new policies were identified.
+These new policies are identified as such within the table found in appendix 1.

+Where a policy has a score 'N/A' this indicates that this policy did not exist in that version of the Local Plan.
 For the 2016 version those scored as 'N/A' were new policies which serve the purpose of filling an information gap.
 In the situation where 'N/A' is listed under the 2018/19 Local Plan, it indicates that this policy no longer exists, and in most cases has been included as part of a new policy.